Antropomeda/DeadIdPlayer-Crab-Game-Mod/README.md

 !!!!
 For the mod to work, you need CrabDevKit, which must be placed in the plugins folder !!!!

-This mod shows the numbers of dead players even for the next round, it shows correctly (In TAB)
+This mod shows the numbers of dead players even for the next round, it shows sometimes incorrect (In TAB)

 CrabDevKit :